young, about 3 mm

 |Maximum size: 30 mm.

-from the branchia and the rhinophores are brown, tipped with cream
+from the branchia and the rhinophores are reddish-brown to dark brown,

-flame-like markings.
-Young animals are smoother and may have marginal
+markings.
+Young animals are typically smoother and may have marginal

-is a moderately rare species found in the low intertidal and subtidally
+is a moderately common species found in the low intertidal and subtidally

 to about 1.5 m (5 ft) at protected to moderately exposed rocky sites.

-Rarely, it occurs in Halimeda kanaloana beds at about 6 m (20 ft).
-Egg masses range from orange to pink (perhaps depending on diet?)
+Rarely, it occurs in Halimeda kanaloana beds at about 6 to 9 m (20 to 30 ft).
+Egg masses range from orange to pink (perhaps, depending on diet?)

 and hatch in four to five days in the laboratory.

-Maui, Niihau and Midway: widely distributed in the western & central
+Big Island, Maui, Kauai, Niihau and Midway: widely distributed in the western & central

-First recorded in Hawaii from Hekili Point, Maui by CP on May 5, 1993.
+was first recorded in Hawaii from Hekili Point, Maui by CP on May 5,

 Gosliner: tentacular papillae retracted: Midway; June, 1993.